 Volunteering is fast becoming an essential part of the student experience, and research tells us that 93% of our volunteers believe that taking part in volunteering has increased their employability.

-The University's Guild of Students has more than 150 different volunteering opportunities that students can participate in on a regular or one-off basis.
-You could support a local voluntary organisation or international charity such as Oxfam or the British Red Cross, one of 30 student-led volunteering projects or even set up and run your own project.
+The University's Guild of Students has different volunteering opportunities that students can participate in on a regular or one-off basis.
+You could support a local voluntary organisation or international charity such as Oxfam or the British Red Cross, or even set up and run your own project.

-Intervol (International Volunteering) also sends around 100 student every year to projects across the globe, including Aids Awareness in Cambodia and Kenya, conservation work and other long-term initiatives.
+Intervol (International Volunteering Society) also sends students every year to projects across the globe, including promoting sexual health awareness, nutrition and maternity care in developing countries; animal rescue and conservation in Ecuador and other long-term initiatives.

-All volunteers registered with the Guild receive a volunteer induction plus advice, guidance and support before and during the period of volunteering.
-The Guild also provides specialised training including Child Protection and First Aid, and free Criminal Records Bureau (a requirement of UK law) checks to those volunteering with a Guild project.
+Guild volunteers have an induction and receive advice and support before and during the period of volunteering.
+Specialised training including Child Protection and First Aid, and free Disclosure and Barring Service checks (a requirement of UK law) are also provided to those volunteering with a Guild project.
 Volunteering undertaken through the Guild of Students is also recognised as part of the Personal Skills Award (PSA).